arez/arez/README.md

 * Copy exceptions on constructor
 * Copy annotations on actions
 * Copy exceptions on actions
+* @Observable only required on one of getter/setter
 * Override names
+* How to deal with static inner classes?

 TODO:
 * Hooks so context-wide can get notified when observers